samanthalaine/be-well/README.md

 ## About

-BeWell is a social media app where people can connect with others about their fitness, diet, meditation goals, and overall well-being.
+BeWell is a social media app where people can connect with others about their fitness, diet, meditation goals, and overall well-being!

 ## Technologies
 - JavaScript